3-strand-code/3sc-blog/content/neuron part 1.md

 ![Neuron](images/neuron.png)

-First we started by making one neuron and activating it.
-Activation functions take some input and smooth it out.
+We started by making one neuron and activating it.
+Activation functions take some input and "smooth it out".
 Normalizing our inputs from 0...1 makes it easier to work with in the neural network.

 We ended up using the Rectifier activation function:

 ```1 / (1 + math.exp(-x))```

-After completing the activation function, then we connected the neurons to each
+After completing the activation function we connected the neurons to each
 other.